 Cryptocurrencies have become a dominant force in the financial world, and more investors are turning to crypto to grow their retirement funds by investing in alternative IRA options.
-In this BitcoinIRA review, we will discuss what the platform has to offer and if its the right fit for you!
+In this Bitcoin IRA review, we’ll discuss what the self-directed IRA platform has to offer and if it’s the right fit for you!

-BitcoinIRA Review: Overview
+Bitcoin IRA Review: Overview

-The self-directed IRA company was the first of its kind to offer cryptocurrencies as one of those alternatives.
+The self-directed IRA company was the first of its kind to offer Bitcoin and other cryptocurrencies as one of those alternatives.

-The company first bought up over ten million dollars worth of Bitcoin before adding Ethereum to the list in 2017.
+The company first bought over ten million dollars’ worth of Bitcoin before adding Ethereum to the list in 2017.

 - Bitcoin Cash

 - Ethereum Classic

 While you may have heard of other alternatives like Coin IRA, Bitcoin IRA is still the largest alternative asset platform out there and focuses heavily on security.

 The company works with legitimate U.S. custodians to ensure cash is taken care of while in storage.